sangstar/csv-jsonl/README.md

 gcc -o bin/csv-jsonl main.c
 ```

-Then, call it with the first positional argument being
+Then, call the executable with the first positional argument being
 the relative path to your csv file, and the second
 positional argument being the relative path to the
-jsonl file this executable will create:
+jsonl file this executable will create.

 ```bash
 cd bin && ./csv-jsonl <path-to-csv> <path-to-outputted-jsonl>